gvwilson/thirdbit/src/fiction/iffy/index.md

 hoping that whatever faraway machine she had made her bargain with was listening.

 "So what now?"
-Benício had to shout to be heard over the wind in their ears.
+Ignacio had to shout to be heard over the wind in their ears.

 "There's a place up ahead,"
 Iffy shouted back.